-Foreign Account Tax Compliance Act Under the Foreign Account Tax Compliance Act (or "FATCA"), certain foreign entities, referred to as foreign financial institutions (FFI) and non-financial foreign entities (NFFE), that are shareholders in the Fund may be subject to a generally nonrefundable 30% withholding tax on: (a) income dividends paid by the Fund after June 30, 2014, and (b) certain capital gain distributions (including gross proceeds arising from the sale or exchange of Fund shares) paid by the Fund after December 31, 2016.
-The FATCA withholding tax generally can be avoided: (a) by an FFI, if it reports to the IRS certain direct and indirect ownership of foreign financial accounts held by U.S. persons with the FFI, and (b) by an NFFE, if it: (i) certifies that it has no substantial U.S. persons as owners, or (ii) if it does have such owners, reporting information relating to them.
-These requirements are different from, and in addition to, the U.S. withholding tax and account certification rules described above under the section titled "Non-U.S. investors."
-The U.S. Treasury has negotiated or is in various stages of negotiating intergovernmental agreements (IGAs) with a number of foreign countries which alter, in certain respects, these rules.
-Under one form of a proposed model agreement (Model 1), an FFI located in a foreign country that enters into an IGA with the U.S. Treasury would be required to report U.S.-owned account information directly to the local tax authority, rather than to the IRS.
-The local tax authority would then automatically share that information with the IRS.
+Foreign Account Tax Compliance Act Under the Foreign Account Tax Compliance Act (or "FATCA"), foreign entities, referred to as foreign financial institutions (FFI) or non-financial foreign entities (NFFE) that are shareholders in the Fund may be subject to a generally nonrefundable 30% withholding tax on: (a) income dividends paid by the Fund after June 30, 2014, and (b) certain capital gain distributions and the proceeds of a sale of Fund shares paid after December 31, 2016.
+The FATCA withholding tax generally can be avoided: (a) by an FFI, if it reports certain direct and indirect ownership of foreign financial accounts held by U.S. persons with the FFI and (b) by an NFFE, if it: (i) certifies that it has no substantial U.S. persons as owners or (ii) if it does have such owners, reporting information relating to them.
+The U.S. Treasury has negotiated intergovernmental agreements (IGA) with certain countries and is in various stages of negotiations with a number of other foreign countries with respect to one or more alternative approaches to implement FATCA.